AXErunners/dev-docs/docs/setting-up-your-environment.md

 You can publish your previews online to any static hosting service.
-[GitHub pages](https://pages.github.com/) is a free service available to all GitHub users that works with axe-docs.github.io's site hierarchy.
+[GitHub pages](https://pages.github.com/) is a free service available to all GitHub users that works with dev-docs's site hierarchy.

 Before building a preview site, it is recommended that you set the environmental variable `BITCOINORG_BUILD_TYPE` to "preview".
-This will enable some content that would otherwise be hidden and also create a robots.txt file that will help prevent the site from being indexed by search engines and mistaken for the actual axe-docs.github.io website.
+This will enable some content that would otherwise be hidden and also create a robots.txt file that will help prevent the site from being indexed by search engines and mistaken for the actual dev-docs website.

 In the bash shell, you can do this by running the following command line before building you preview: